Wuhan Art Museum

 Wuhan Art Museum (武漢美術館) is a publicly-run art museum in Wuhan, Hubei, China, covering Chinese contemporary art and modern art.

 Overview

 Wuhan Art Museum was founded on 12 December 1986.
 In 2008, it moved to the new museum site where the former Kincheng Bank building was situated between Zhongshan Avenue and Baohua Street in the Hankou area of the city.
 The new museum building has five stories and a total area of 12,139m2.
 The atrium on the first (ground-level) floor has a ring corridor structure, forming the architectural hub of the building.
 The second and the third floors provide the main exhibition areas, including seven exhibition halls, with an area of around 4,230m2.
 The fourth and the fifth floors respectively include offices and a lecture hall.
-The are also a reading room, repair room, training classroom, and space to preserve artworks and undertake academic research, art education, etc.
+There are also a reading room, repair room, training classroom, and space to preserve artworks and undertake academic research, art education, etc.